 comparison, rating all four CPM products in categories including cost, lead time for implementation, IT related support needs, web-based considerations, limitations of the product, integration with the ERP system (which for Porex meant connecting with an Oracle database), financial reporting availability, and data warehouse support.

 Within the cost category, the evaluation team looked at the cost of licensing, implementation, maintenance & support, and hardware requirements.
 The team then created total cost of ownership (TCO) estimates for the first year of deployment, and for a combined three-year TCO.

-For connecting with the Porex Oracle-based ERP system, the deployment includes an Adaptive Connector, which enables automated data import from Oracle to Adaptive Planning.
+For connecting with the Porex Oracle-based ERP system, the deployment includes an Adaptive Connector, which enables automated data import from Oracle to Adaptive Insights.

-Porex has been delighted by the benefits it has found since taking advantage of Adaptive Planning's planning and reporting solution, including ease of use, empowerment of employees to create their own reports, ability to deploy without burdening IT, robust capabilities, and exceptional support.
+Porex has been delighted by the benefits it has found since taking advantage of the Adaptive Insights Business Planning Cloud's planning and reporting solution, including ease of use, empowerment of employees to create their own reports, ability to deploy without burdening IT, robust capabilities, and exceptional support.

 Ease of Use

-After two years of using Adaptive, Porex continues to value the solution for one of the first characteristics that surfaced during product evaluation: ease of use.
+After two years of using Adaptive Insights, Porex continues to value the solution for one of the first characteristics that surfaced during product evaluation: ease of use.

 Empowerment of Employees with Self-Service Reporting